2013–14 GET-ligaen season: Qualification

 After the regular season had ended, the two lowest ranked teams in the league and the two highest ranked teams in the 1. divisjon competed for the right to play in the 2014-15 GET-ligaen.
 Kongsvinger Knights, Manglerud Star, Stjernen Hockey and the Tønsberg Vikings took part.
 The tournament was organized according to a double round robin format, where each club played the others twice, home and away, for a total of six games.
-The points system and ranking method used, was the same as in the GET-ligaen.
+The points system and ranking method used were the same as in the GET-ligaen.

 Standings

 Updated as of March 27, 2014.